aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

 - VPC Endpoints have no Name tags applied as CloudFormation does not currently support tagging VPC Endpoints
 - If the master account coincidentally already has an ADC with the same domain name, we do not create/deploy a new ADC.
 You must manually create a new ADC (it won't cause issues).
 - Firewall updates are to be performed using the firewall OS based update capabilities.
 To update the AMI using the Accelerator, you must first remove the firewalls and then redeploy them (as the EIP's will block a parallel deployment)

+## Known Major Defects:

+- All versions are currently experiencing GuardDuty deployment failures in at least one random region, cause and retry behaviour currently under investigation.
+Simply rerun the State Machine
+- Proper/full Session Manager configuration was dropped in v1.1.4 Standalone (working in ALZ version), partially fixed in v1.1.6, fix outstanding to restore SSM CWLG KMS encryption w/SSM key
+- Standalone installation - currently requires manually creating the core ou and moving the master AWS account into it before running the State Machine

 # AWS Internal - Accelerator Release Process